pivotal-mea-pa/qnb-workshop/cloudnative-spring-workshop/02-adding-persistence-to-boot-application.en.md

 -> Hint: imports should start with `javax.persistence` and `lombok`

-* Create the package +io.pivotal.repositories+ and in that package create the interface +CityRepository+.
+* Create the package `io.pivotal.repositories` and in that package create the interface `CityRepository`.
 Paste the following code and add appropriate imports:

 ```java
 package io.pivotal.repositories;